Stewart Ainsworth

+Life and career

 After reading, in his youth, a book about Horatio Nelson, 1st Viscount Nelson, and visiting the Tower of London, he formed an interest in the history of landscapes.

-He trained as a surveyor before entering the archaeology section of the Ordnance Survey.
-He has worked on a number of archaeological sites in Britain and abroad.
-He joined the Royal Commission on the Historical Monuments of England (now part of English Heritage) in 1985, and was its Landscape Investigation Team based in York, England.
+He trained as a surveyor before entering the Archaeology Division of the Ordnance Survey.
+In that role, he was responsible for updating the map depictions of many archaeological sites in Britain and abroad (notably on a number of Caribbean islands).
+In 1985, the OS Archaeology Division was incorporated into the Royal Commission on the Historical Monuments of England (which was itself incorporated into English Heritage in 1999), and Ainsworth relocated to Keele.
+He later moved to become Head of RCHME's Landscape Investigation Team (North), based in York, England.

-He was affectionately called Time Teams "lumps and bumps" man by Mick Aston, and works with the team alongside his day job, travelling the country surveying, recording and investigating archaeological sites.
+He was affectionately called Time Teams "lumps and bumps" man by Professor Mick Aston, and works with the team alongside his day job, travelling the country surveying, recording and investigating archaeological sites.
 Regarding Time Team's potential return, which was realised in 2022 after an eight-year hiatus, Ainsworth said:

 Time Team has probably been one of the biggest things that has happened to archaeology for many years – to make archaeology and history accessible, and we need to keep that profile going whatever way we can.

 As of 2010, Ainsworth has been affiliated with the history and archaeology department at the University of Chester, where he is a visiting professor.

-He is president of the Friends of Epiacum (also called Whitley Castle), the Roman fort on the southern edge of Northumberland, which he has surveyed and studied in depth.
+He is a Fellow of the Society of Antiquaries of London, the world's oldest archaeological society.
+For some years, he was president of the Friends of Epiacum (also called Whitley Castle), a Roman fort on the southern edge of Northumberland, which he has surveyed and studied in depth as part of a more extensive project focusing on the development of industry and farming in this part of the North Pennines.
+He is closely involved in several other projects around England and regularly gives public talks.